Hermeian haloes: extreme objects with two interactions in the past: Results

-In order to examine if Hermeian haloes can participate in the exchange of matter in the Universe between two LG like haloes, we check what is the fraction of targets of Hermeians among all haloes, namely what fraction of haloes have participated in a Hermeian encounter, as a function of mass.
-The upper-left panel of Figure~\ref{fig: Targets} shows that starting above roughly $10^{11}h^{-1}M_{\odot}$ more that half haloes have participated as targets for Hermeian haloes.
-Noteworthy, more than 95 per cent of all haloes with the mass of at least $10^{12}\; h^{-1}\;\mathrm{M_{\sun}}$ have been targets at least once (i.e. a halo passed through them at least once).
-This suggests that LG-like objects have experienced Hermeian encounters with high probability.
-We considered two minimum Hermeian halo masses and found that increasing this by a factor of 10, the cumulative fraction of haloes that engender Hermeians does not change.
-These results suggest that at a sufficiently high resolution simulation the haloes of any mass will be targets.
+In order to study if Hermeian haloes can participate in the exchange of matter in a LG-like configuration, we examine what fraction of haloes have participated in a Hermeian encounter as a target.
+The upper-left panel of Figure~\ref{fig: Targets} shows that more than half of haloes with $M_{\mathrm{vir}} > 10^{11}h^{-1}M_{\odot}$ have participated as targets for Hermeian haloes.
+Of note, more than 95 per cent of all haloes with $M_{\mathrm{vir}} > 10^{12}\; h^{-1}\;\mathrm{M_{\odot}}$ have been targets at least once (i.e. a halo passed through them at least once).
+This suggests that nearly all LG-like objects have experienced Hermeian encounters.
+The fraction of targets at the high-mass end saturates above certain mass, which shifts to smaller masses when the mass threshold of Hermeian haloes decreases.
+To demonstrate this, we increase the mass threshold by 10 times, i.e. from $3.3 \times 10^{7}\; h^{-1}\;\mathrm{M_{\odot}}$ to $3.3 \times 10^{8}\; h^{-1}\;\mathrm{M_{\odot}}$.
+These results suggest that in simulations with sufficiently high resolution, the haloes of any mass will be targets.
 In other words, the Hermeian haloes may be present around any halo.

-The lower-left panel of Figure~\ref{fig: Targets} presents the distribution of the mass ratio of the pairs of haloes needed to make Hermeians. $M_{1}, M_{2}$ refers to the first and second halo the Hermeian encountered (the masses are given at z = 0).
-The histogram\footnote{We varied bin sizes and did not see a qualitative difference, special research on the bin size was not conducted.} is asymmetric: on average, the first target tends to be slightly less massive than the second one.
-The distribution of targets mass ratio appears to be wide and flat, e.g. pairs with mass ratio below 2 occupy a small fraction of this distribution.
+The lower-left panel of Figure~\ref{fig: Targets} presents the distribution of the mass ratio of the pairs of haloes which make Hermeians. $M_{1}$ and $M_{2}$ refer to the z = 0 masses of the first and second halo the Hermeian encountered, respectively.
+The histogram is asymmetric\footnote{We investigated whether this was affected by the choice of bin size but found no qualitative difference.}: on average, the first target tends to be slightly less massive than the second.
+The target mass ratio distribution is wide and flat: it varies almost uniformly between $10^{-4}$ and $10^3$.
+The pairs with the mass ratio between 0.5 and 2 have a particular interest, since they resemble the LG, and such pairs occupy only a small fraction of this distribution.